rainychville/.github/profile/README.md

 ### Rainychville Government

-This GitHub organization contains the repositories of the Rainychville Government, the governing body Rainychville, the Discord server Rainych Ran, an Indonesian singer.
+This GitHub organization contains the repositories of the Rainychville Government, the governing body of Rainychville, the Discord server of Rainych Ran, an Indonesian singer.